rcrowther/django-img/README.md

 An ImageOneToOneField field can auto-delete associated images (and their reforms and files) with the model.
 See [Auto Delete](#auto-delete)

-#### Stock Django declaration,
+#### Stock Django
-You can also use a stock Django foreign key declaration,
+You can also use a Django foreign key declaration,

     from image.models import Image